 Your Personalized Degree Plan

 Every student comes to WGU Missouri with different levels of competence and experience.
 Our goal is to take that into account to make your education as efficient as possible.
 One way we achieve that is through your personalized Degree Plan.
 Your Degree Plan serves as your blueprint where you can view all of the course requirements you need to complete in order to graduate.
-You set up your Degree Plan with the help of your Student Mentor, and can check back as often as you need.
+You set up your Degree Plan with the help of your Program Mentor, and can check back as often as you need.
 Your Degree Plan is available for viewing anytime through the WGU Missouri Student Portal.

 How Your Degree Plan Works